eosnetworkfoundation/docs/glossary.md

 Everything that is part of Antelope which is not part of core, is referred to as system, e.g. system accounts, privileged accounts, system contracts.
 From an architectural point of view system components sit on top of the core/native components.

 ## System Contract
-The design of the Antelope blockchain calls for a number of smart contracts that are run at a privileged permission level in order to support functions such as block producer registration and voting, token staking for CPU and network bandwidth, RAM purchasing, multi-sig, etc. These smart contracts are referred to as the system contracts and are the following, `eosio.bios`, `eosio.system`, `eosio.token`, `eosio.msig` and `eosio.wrap` (formerly eosio.sudo) contracts.
+The design of the Antelope blockchain calls for a number of smart contracts that are run at a privileged permission level in order to support functions such as block producer registration and voting, token staking for voting, RAM purchasing, multi-sig, etc. These smart contracts are referred to as the system contracts and are the following, `eosio.bios`, `eosio.system`, `eosio.token`, `eosio.msig` and `eosio.wrap` (formerly eosio.sudo) contracts.

 ## Tables
 Tables on an Antelope-based blockchain are achieved via Multiple Index Table.